Hip & Knee Replacement

 MINIMALLY INVASIVE SURGERY – TOTAL KNEE ARTHROPLASTY (MIS – TKA)

-We have been performing minimally invasive surgery-total knee arthroplasty for a number of years and have performed several hundred total knee arthroplasty using a minimally invasive approach.
+We have been performing minimally invasive surgery-total knee replacement for a number of years and have performed several hundred total knee replacement using a minimally invasive approach.
 This is an excellent approach that gives excellent results in the properly chosen patient.
 In our opinion, this approach should not be utilized if the surgeon feels that it could increase complications as compared with a standard approach (i.e. fracture of the bone, disruption of the extensor mechanism, poor visibility resulting in misplacement of components, etc.).
 There are several situations that we feel are relative contraindications for MIS – TKA.
 These include a very large leg (muscular or fatty), severe genu valgus (knock knee), patella baja (a short patellar tendon), significant posterior tibial osteophytes, significant osteopenia/osteoporosis, or low insertion of the VMO, etc.

 There are several different MIS-TKA approaches.
 Each approach has advantages/disadvantages and proponents/opponents.
 We use a sub vastus MIS-TKA approach.
 We recommend to patients that they choose an orthopedic surgeon that they are comfortable with, have confidence in, and who has significant experience in TKA procedures.
 We then encourage that the patient should let that surgeon perform the procedure in the manner that he/she is most comfortable with.